Illustrations by Brit Weatherbee

-The psychedelic flight versus Santa's flight
+The psychedelic flight / Santa's flight.

 Amanita muscaria, also known as the Fly Agaric, is the archetypical toadstool of our cultural imagination.
 The humble red and white mushroom of Nintendo’s Mario universe, the literal mushroom emoji whose rotund figure graces children’s books, vintage greeting cards, folk art and modern fashion also threads itself through stories, legends and nightmares going back centuries.
 In fact, the mushrooms’ traditional use as an entheogen (a psychoactive substance used for religious or spiritual purposes) throughout Eurasia is well documented and has been hypothesized to be responsible for key aspects of our modern Christmas tradition, including ornaments, flying reindeer, and even Santa Claus himself arriving via chimney with gifts wrapped in red and white.
 Is this truly the case?
 We discuss what we know about traditional Amanita muscaria use and how it may or may not be responsible for countless familiar Christmas customs.